greenelab/tad_pathways/README.md

 ~~~~~~~~~~~~~~~~~~
 ./ANALYSIS.sh
 ~~~~~~~~~~~~~~~~~~
-which first downloads pertinent data and also outputs all figures.
+which downloads data, performs analyses, and outputs all figures.

 #######################
 # DEPENDENCIES